libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 Typically, only trivial or performance-critical methods that are very short may be defined inline.
 If the class is a template, then all functions must be defined inline in the header file.

+!!! note
+    If a friend is a class or class function, then the friend should appear under the same visibility specifier as the friend.
+For example, if you are friending a private class function, then the friend function declaration should also appear in the private section of the friending class.